microsoft/customer-insights-azure-data-workshop/lab02.md

 ## Step 1: Deploy the ARM template

-1. Go to the Access control (IAM) left nav of the resource group you created in the previous step.
+1. Go to the Access control (IAM) left nav of the resource group **customer-insights-workshop-rg**.
 Click the “View my access” button.
 Ensure that you are assigned the Owner role for this resource group (or the Owner role is inherited from the subscription or management group).
 If you are not an Owner, then ask your Azure administrator to make you an